nehalpatil7/convex-todos/README.md

 vi.
 It will also give you the link to the convex dashboard, as you initialize it in your terminal.

 For the OpenAI API key, sign up at the [OpenAI website](https://openai.com/api/) to get your API key.
+Alternatively, you may also use OpenRouter's OpenAI API key, sign up at the [OpenRouter website](https://openrouter.ai/) to get your API key and access from a wide range of LLM models.

 5. Run the development server: